Hidden Costs of Making Your Own Growing Mix

 Presence of Mold on Peat in Bales

 Presence of Mold on Peat in Bales by Pierre-Marc de Champlain, Ing.
-Jr./Jr. Eng Mold is usually created by the growth of filamentous fungi.
+Jr./Jr. Eng Mold on peat moss is usually created by the growth of filamentous fungi.
 If the water content is high, these organisms will grow on almost any type of organic matter.
 While the sight of mold growing on a freshly opened substrate bale may seem worrisome, they are not pathogenic to plants.
 There are numerous species of fungi, and those found in peat moss are mostly saprophytes, meaning that they only feed on decomposing organic matter.
 Some of these microorganisms can even have beneficial effects on plant growth.
 The Benefits of Microorganisms in Sphagnum Peat Moss Sphagnum peat moss contains numerous microorganisms that occur naturally in peat bogs, including the bacteria Bacillus, the actinobacteria Streptomyces, the fungi Penicillium, Trichoderma and Mucor, to name a few.
-The presence of a healthy […]
+The presence […]

 Bark Mixes & Interactions with CRFs